cor3ntin/wg21-1/README.md

 }
 ```

-#### TODO Uniform Call Syntax

 My proposal is not necessarily an alternative to this proposal; compatibility between the two could be ensured and the generic proposal could use my proposal as part of its implementation.
-This would allow users to use both the generic syntax for flexibility and extensibility and the member-function syntax for brevity and clarity.
+This would allow users to use both the generic syntax for flexibility and extensibility, and the member-function syntax for brevity and clarity.

+If `do` notation or [unified call syntax](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0301r1.html) is accepted, then this proposal may not be necessary.

 Interaction with other proposals
 --------------------------------